Sledmine/insurrection/README.md

 servers in game, handling different game configurations, bringing important news to players and more.

 # Getting Insurrection
-The project can be downloaded using [Mercury](https://github.com/Sledmine) with the following line on the terminal:
+Version `1.0.0-alpha.1` project can be downloaded using [Mercury](https://github.com/Sledmine) with the following line on the terminal:
 ```
 mercury install insurrection